Newborn moms can feel alone or wonder if they’re the only ones going through this. Here’s what I wish people told me about being a new mom.

 That puts a lot of pressure on both you and your baby, when your sleep depends on how quickly you can get him to sleep.

-Instead, accept this as the new norm, at least for a little bit longer.
-Find your sleep in other parts of the day, such as when the baby naps.
+So, accept this as the new norm, at least for a little bit longer.
+Find your sleep in other parts of the day, like when the baby naps.

 That includes hearing what I’d like you to know about being a new mom.
 That you’ll feel tired beyond believe, including the inability to focus on your own sleep.
 That you should reach out to fellow moms, especially those who are in the same boat as you.